 In the Philippines, children are sold into domestic servitude and the cybersex trade by human traffickers.
 These traffickers deceive children into believing that they will have a better life.
 Many victims come from rural, mountain villages and are intrigued by the promise of a well-paid job.
 They believe they are leaving their impoverished lives for an opportunity to earn money, but instead, become entangled in a nightmare.

-“Philippines: Girls as a Commodity” sheds light on the plight of children who are sold into domestic servitude and the cybersex trade in the Philippines.
+"Children Living in Perpetual Invisibility” sheds light on the plight of children who are sold into domestic servitude and the cybersex trade in the Philippines.
 The project aims to amplify the voices of human trafficking survivors on their journey to healing and recovery.
 The project demonstrates the daily life of rescued Filipino girls who live in a long-term shelter where they receive psychological care and learn life skills.

 Child domestic workers are expected to do adult work and suffer extreme physical, verbal, and sometimes sexual abuse.
 They are deprived of opportunities for schooling and self-development.
 Their vulnerability is consistently exploited, and they have no immediate outside contact or support network.